alanmichaelpittman100/RNA-Seq-Workshop-SGUL/README.md

 Alan Pittman | apittman@sgul.ac.uk | St. George's University of London

 First run : 29-March-2019 | 1.30pm.
-H5.2 | SGUL Bioinformatics workshop
+H5.2 | SGUL Bioinformatics Unit RNAseq workshop

+# SGUL BDiB Students:
 To create a copy of this repository in RStudio follow these steps:

-SGUL BDiB Students:

 1. On a web browser open RStudio Server at https://stats3.sgul.ac.uk/rstudio and login.
 Close down any old RSession and start a new one
 2. File menu > New project...